-Kindergarten offers are made in the early spring.
-Your offer letter will tell you where your child will go to kindergarten next fall.
-It will also tell you where your child is waitlisted.
+Kindergarten offers are released in the spring.
+Your offer letter states where your child will go to kindergarten in the fall.
+It also includes information about waitlists, including where your child is waitlisted, if applicable.

-A school has a kindergarten waitlist when there are more students that apply to it than kindergarten seats available.
-Your child will automatically be added to the waitlist for any school you ranked higher on your kindergarten application than the school where your child got an offer.
+Schools use waitlists to fill seats that become available after kindergarten offers are made in the spring.
+Your child will automatically be on the waitlist for any school you listed higher on your kindergarten application than the school where your child got an offer.
 Schools will contact you directly if they are able to offer your child a seat from the waitlist.